 How Can I Help

-I'm passionate about facilitating effective discussions, fostering inclusive, equitable classroom climates, supporting critical reading practices, developing writing assignments, and engaging students in metacognitive reflection.
+I'm passionate about helping instructors facilitate effective discussions, foster inclusive, equitable classroom climates, support critical reading practices, develop writing assignments, and engage students in metacognitive reflection.
 I also aim to help shepherd graduate students and postdocs through compiling and refining teaching-related job market materials.
-I'm also always happy to help troubleshoot teaching challenges.Curriculum Vitae
+I'm always happy to help troubleshoot teaching challenges.Curriculum Vitae

 Along with programing, Meg also provides individual teaching consultations on a wide range of topics for faculty, postdocs, and graduate students at Washington University who are in humanities, arts, and social sciences disciplines.
 Consultation topics routinely include guiding participants through the Professional Development in Teaching program, providing feedback on classroom teaching observations, as well as helping graduate students and postdocs construct teaching philosophy statements and teaching portfolios.
 Meg also often works with instructors on designing course materials, promoting student engagement, and using educational technology effectively.

 Meg earned her PhD in English Studies and a Graduate Certificate in Women and Gender Studies from Illinois State University in May 2017.
-Her disciplinary research is in late 10th and early 11th century Anglo-Saxon life writing and gender studies.
-Meg has taught a range of university-level courses at all levels across a number of different colleges and universities (Illinois State University, Lincoln-College Lincoln, Lincoln-College Normal, Heartland Community College, and Webster University).
+Her disciplinary research is in late 10th and early 11th century Early English life writing and gender studies.
+Meg has taught a range of university-level courses at all levels across a number of different colleges and universities including Illinois State University, Lincoln-College Lincoln, Lincoln-College Normal, Heartland Community College, and Webster University.
 She’s taught courses focused on British literature, medieval literature, the history of the English language, gender studies in the humanities, business writing, ESL, structural grammar, and introductory composition.
 Currently, she teaches ENGL 4190: The Story of English and ENGL 2600: Introduction to Linguistics at Webster University in St. Louis.